smoochy/episeerr/README.md

 - Example: 14 days = watched rotate out after 2 weeks

 **Grace Unwatched (Watch Deadlines):**
-- New episodes get X days from download to be watched
+- New episodes get X days to be watched if no activity
 - Example: 10 days = pressure to watch new content